Rust-GCC/gccrs/gcc/doc/libgdiagnostics/tutorial/08-message-buffers.rst

 to determine the text message of the diagnostic.

-Sometimes this approach is inconvenient, such as where you might want to build up a message programatically from a series of components.
+Sometimes this approach is inconvenient, such as where you might want to build up a message programmatically from a series of components.
 Additionally, you might have existing code that uses ``fprintf``, whereas :func:`diagnostic_finish` has its
 :doc:`own formatting conventions <../topics/message-formatting>` which are